AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/ex1.md

 ![Placements](./images/placements.png)

 In the **Placements** tab you can define your placements for your offers.
-When you define an activity the placement defines where the resulting offer will appear (Channel Type) and in what shape or form (Content Type).
+When you define a decision the placement defines where the resulting offer will appear (Channel Type) and in what shape or form (Content Type).

 If you don't see any placements in your Adobe Experience Platform instance, please create them as indicated below and in the screenshot.